Martion-z/Paddle-PULSE/README.md

 # 一、Introduction

 An implementation of the SR models (`PULSE`) proposed in paper [PULSE: Self-Supervised Photo Upsampling via Latent Space Exploration of Generative Models  ](https://arxiv.org/pdf/2003.03808v3.pdf) with PaddlePaddle.
-PULSE traverses the high-resolution natural image manifold, searching for images that downscale to the original LR image.This is formalized through the “downscaling loss,” which guides exploration through the latent space of a generative model.
+PULSE traverses the high-resolution natural image manifold, searching for images that downscale to the original LR image.This is formalized through the “down-scaling loss,” which guides exploration through the latent space of a generative model.

 **Reference Project：**